GeoSURGE: Geo-localization using Semantic Fusion with Hierarchy of Geographic Embeddings: Experiments

 \subsection{Ablation Studies}

-We conducted ablation studies using the IM2GPS dataset with different settings to our design choices in GeoSURGE.
-Tables~\ref{tbl:ablation_geo} through \ref{tbl:ablation_sem} show the impact of these design choices to the overall performance.
+We conducted ablation studies using the YFCC26k and GWS15k datasets with different settings to our design choices in GeoSURGE.
+The YFCC26k datatset was used for ablations because YFCC26k, IM2GPS, IM2GPS3k, and YFCC4k are sourced from Yahoo Flikr Creative Commons 100 Million (YFCC100M), and YFCC26k contains the most testing images (i.e., 25,600).
+In this way, YFCC26k is most representative of this benchmark group.
+Ablations are also reported for the GWS15k benchmark dataset because its testing image distribution differs from the YFCC dataset, being sourced from Google Streetview and designed to be more uniformly distributed across Earth \cite{clark2023we}.
+Tables~\ref{tbl:ablation_hier} through \ref{tbl:ablation_geo2} show the impact of GeoSURGE's design choices to the overall performance for these benchmarks.
+Ablations for remaining datasets are in supplementary materials.

-\textbf{Geographic representation ablations} are shown in Table~\ref{tbl:ablation_geo}, where we toggle whether GeoSURGE is trained with a retrieval learning objective that uses our geographic embeddings or a classification learning objective that does not.
+\textbf{Hierarchy depth ablations} are shown in Table~\ref{tbl:ablation_hier}, where we vary the depth of the geographic hierarchy GeoSURGE uses during training and inference.
 All other variables are set to defaults and held constant across the GeoSURGE ablations.
-We see the performance gains from our geographic representation particularly for Street distances, highlighting the contribution of the geographic representation.

-\textbf{Hierarchy Depth Ablations} are shown in Table~\ref{tbl:ablation_hier}, where we vary the depth of the geographic hierarchy GeoSURGE uses during training and inference.
-All other variables are set to defaults and held constant across the GeoSURGE ablations.
 We see that deeper hierarchies improve performance, as observed in prior works.
 This stems from having smaller geocells with more precise locations as well as more diversity among geographical features at different scales.
+Consequently, these trends are most pronounced for the street and city level metrics.

-\textbf{Semantic fusion ablations} are shown in Table~\ref{tbl:ablation_sem} where we provide the number of increased percentage points observed by activating the semantic fusion module with varying number of fusion blocks compared to disabling semantic fusion altogether.
+\textbf{Semantic fusion ablations} are shown in Table~\ref{tbl:ablation_sem} where we provide the GCD accuracy when both activating the semantic fusion module with varying number of fusion blocks (i.e., 1 to 3 fusion blocks) and disabling semantic fusion altogether to isolate its performance contribution (i.e., None fusion blocks).
 All other variables are set to defaults and held constant across the GeoSURGE ablations.
-In the first row we see the largest performance improvement, with the most gains on the shorter Street and City distance metrics highlighting the importance of semantics for fine grained visual geo-localization.
+Across all five benchmarks we observe significant improvements between 0 versus 3 fusion blocks (e.g., average 36.5\% relative improvement for 1km GCD accuracy).
+Generally, accuracy tends to increase with number of fusion blocks.
+We selected 3 fusion blocks in GeoSURGE to balance performance across benchmarks.